a11yproject/a11yproject.com/_posts/2015-01-05-what-is-color-contrast.md

 Contrasting colors, also known as [complementary colors](https://en.wikipedia.org/wiki/Complementary_colors), are colors from opposing segments of the color wheel.
 Colors that are directly across from one another on a basic color wheel provide maximum contrast.

-Oftentimes companies implement contrasting colors to provide the most contrast in their brand.
+Oftentimes companies implement complementary colors to provide the most contrast in their brand.
 The IKEA logo uses blue and gold, which are direct opposites on the color wheel, as does the FedEx logo.
 These allow for maximum recognizability and readability, the latter of which is especially important for web accessibility.

 ## What does this mean for web accessibility?

-On the web, color contrast is about finding colors that provide enough contrast between content and the background for anyone with [low vision impairments and color deficiencies](https://a11yproject.com/posts/understanding-visual-impairment/).
+On the web, the use of complementary colors is about finding shades that provide enough contrast between content and the background for anyone with [low vision impairments and color deficiencies](https://a11yproject.com/posts/understanding-visual-impairment/).
 This doesn't mean colors should only be limited to contrasting colors, but instead that care should be taken to ensure a level of contrast in body text, logos, and essential diagrams or other pieces of content.
 There are a number of tools to help designers and developers check color contrast, including these listed below:

 **Color Contrast Tools**